pkiw/pkiw.github.io/_pages/microscopy.md

 </tr>

  <tr>
     <td><p style="font-size:22px">The surface area (4cm2) of the bottom of the sediment chamber (one sample) can be scanned in ~3h 30min using a snake pattern.
 This results in ~1000 images.
-With multiple microscope working in parallel it is then possibel to reach a high sample processing rate.
-With the potential to documented more images than what one person can analyse, it is important to evaluate the usefulness of <strong>AI-assisted identification and quantification</strong>. </p>
+With multiple microscopes working in parallel it is then possibel to reach a high sample processing rate.
+With the potential to document more images than what one person can analyse, it is important to evaluate the usefulness of <strong>AI-assisted identification and quantification</strong>. </p>
 </td>
     <td><img src="/assets/images/2.3.PNG" width="100%">
 </td>
 </tr>

 </table>
-<strong>This webbpage, with all its contents, is to be considered under contruction and not a final product.</strong>
+<strong>This webpage, with all its contents, is to be considered under contruction and not a final product.</strong>
 <br>
 <strong>Links and descriptions to related solutions and protocols will continously be updated and made available.</strong>